kdta91/MacOS_Monterey_Ryzentosh/README.md

 Note

-1. Windows 10 is pre-installed after I installed MacOS on the same drive.<br />
+1. Windows 10 is pre-installed.
+Mac OS is installed after Windows 10 on the same drive.<br />
-2. Haven't tested Apple Apps like iMessage, etc..<br />
+2. Haven't tested Apple Apps like iMessage, etc..
+(I don't use them)<br />
+3. Can access your other Apple computer's shared folders.<br />
-3. Mic not working (3.5mm audio line in).<br />
+4. Audio works.
+Mic not working.
+(3.5mm jack)<br />
-4. Sleep works.<br />
+5. Sleep works. <br />
-5. Edit the config.plist to add in your device info (Serial No, etc...).
+6. Edit the config.plist to add in your device info (Serial No, etc...).

 Let me know if you find anything that doesn't work or a fix for the mic.